Frequently Asked Questions

-The Teachers Portal is the recommended tool for recording your professional learning as it is in one secure, online location.
+Professional learning must be recorded on the Teachers Portal in one secure, online location.
 Please refer to Recording Professional Learning.

 You also need to retain supporting evidence for completing each learning activity, such as a certificate, your own notes, a record of attendance, a reflection journal, etc. Please refer to Evidence of Professional Learning.
 It is recommended that you keep your evidence for at least a year after renewal

-It is highly recommend that you use the Teachers Portal as it is an easy, secure way of tracking your professional learning online.
+Yes.
+For the purposes of teacher registration you cannot record your professional learning in any other format.
 The portal is also used to renew your registration online every 3 years and update your contact details with the Board instantly.
-You can find video tutorials about using the Teachers Portal, and information about the alternative methods for recording, on the Recording Professional Learning page.
+You can find video tutorials about using the Teachers Portal on the Recording Professional Learning page.

 There are many alternative forms of evidence you can keep for learning activities where you don’t receive a certificate.
 These include your own notes, an attendance record, annotated handouts, a booking receipt, etc. Please refer to Evidence of Professional Learning for more examples.

-If you have used the Teachers Portal to record your professional learning this information will remain available on the portal indefinitely.
+The professional learning information on the Teachers Portal will remain available on the portal indefinitely.
 Within the My Professional Learning History tool you can toggle between your current and previous terms of registration to view and/or edit professional learning you have already recorded.
 You can also download and print off the Professional Learning Summary Record for each term of registration.

 It is recommended that you break down your study program into more manageable “chunks” by recording separate entries for the individual modules or units you completed rather than the course as a whole.
 You will find it easier to adequately describe a link between specific topics and one or more of the Australian Professional Standards for Teachers (APST) than trying to explain how the entire course could be connected to a large range of APST.
 This also allows you to record professional learning study hours even if you have not completed the course at the time of renewing your registration.